percona/psmdb-docs/docs/install/docker.md

 will start the container on startup and restart it if the container exits.

-* `percona/percona-server-mongodb:7.0` / `percona/percona-server-mongodb:<TAG>-arm64` is the name and version tag
+* `percona/percona-server-mongodb` is the name of the image to derive the container from.

-of the image to derive the container from.
+* `<TAG>-multi` is the tag specifying the version you need.
+For example, `{{release}}-multi`.
+The `multi` part of the tag serves to identify the architecture (x86_64 or ARM64) and pull the respective image.
+[See the full list of tags](https://hub.docker.com/r/percona/percona-server-mongodb/tags).

 ## Connecting from another Docker container

 The Percona Server for MongoDB container exposes standard MongoDB port (27017),